CSC207-2023Y-UofT/course-project-larklink/README.md

 ## Test Coverage
 We aimed for near perfect coverage across the board and manage to achieve XX% class coverage and XX% line coverage. <br>
-In the database package we achieved 83% class coverage and 64% line coverage because the HttpClient is impractical to test, as we'd have to simulate a server.
+In the database_and_drivers package we achieved 83% class coverage and 64% line coverage because the HttpClient is impractical to test, as we'd have to simulate a server.
 Otherwise, we tested the core functionality of the DBAccess's in the package.

 ## Java Doc